tarantool/doc/doc/book/box/atomic.rst

 no writes to the WAL.

-If a task is interactive -- sending requests to the server and receiving responses -- then it involves network IO, and therefore there is an implicit yield, even if the request that is sent to the server is not itself an implicit yield request.
+If a task is interactive -- sending requests to the server and receiving responses -- then it involves network I/O, and therefore there is an implicit yield, even if the request that is sent to the server is not itself an implicit yield request.
 Therefore, the following sequence